Internships and Hands-On Learning

 Jackson Rynda ‘16

 This summer, I had the opportunity to be a Wish Fulfillment Specialist and Marketing/PR Intern at Wish of a Lifetime in Denver, CO.
 Wish of a Lifetime has a mission to grant life-enriching wishes to deserving senior citizens who, for some reason or another, have not been able to experience these lifelong wishes because of medical, financial, or even organizational hindrances.
-The goal is to change an entire generations view on aging.
+The goal is to change a generation's view on aging.
 Over the summer, I was assigned about 7 wishes, one of which was actually granted during my time this summer.
 I also had the opportunity to help build a new website, edit wish stories, and witness the launch of a new campaign after an entire office creative workshop.
-My internship with Wish of a Lifetime really opened my eyes to the nonprofit sector as a career choice, and helped me realize the importance of believing in the mission of any organization or company that I will work for in the future.
+My internship with Wish of a Lifetime really opened my eyes to the nonprofit sector as a career ch ce, and helped me realize the importance of believing in the mission of any organization or company that I will work for in the future.

 — Jessica Madson

 The internship with Younkers of Bon-Ton Store, Inc. was very fun but also professional.
 Supervisors were very helpful in providing tasks as well as lessons after each task.
 I had a chance to work with various departments of the store and see how they cooperate.
-It is an internship to be considered for students who are Business Majors, and are especially interested in retail industry or corporate environment.
+It is an internship to be considered for students who are Business Majors and are especially interested in retail industry or corporate environment.

 — Anh Nguyen